josecarlosgt/Web-Design-and-Development/README.md

 - [Mozilla MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
 This website contains detailed and up-to-date documentation on HTML.
 - [W3Schools](https://www.w3schools.com/) This website contains examples and brief explanations of HTML.

- On-page Search Engine Optimization (SEO) techiniques require a list of keywords that describe the most relevant and significant aspects of your website.
+ On-page Search Engine Optimization (SEO) techniques require a list of keywords that describe the most relevant and significant aspects of your website.
 Here are some examples:
 - Laguna Brava
 - Ecotourism
 - Nature